 September is National Recovery Month: The Substance Abuse and Mental Health Services Administration (SAMHSA) sponsors National Recovery Month to raise awareness of disorders related to substance use and mental health.
 This month is also a time to celebrate those who have recovered.
-The SAMHSA’s annual Recovery Month theme is Join the Voices for Recovery: Strengthen Families and Communities.
 Although it may seem that treatment and recovery are synonymous, they are not.
-Therefore, it is imperative that caregivers who work in the substance use world know the difference between treatment and recovery.
+Therefore, it is imperative that caregivers who work in the substance use world know the difference between treatment and recovery, and best practices around long-term treatment for addiction.

 Treatment vs. Recovery